 ● Economic Growth

 Columbus wants to attract top R&D companies and talent throughout the process.
-This involves both training up the existing workforce for the new jobs and draw in new talent as it creates an entirely new Smart industry.
+This involves both training up the existing workforce for the new jobs and drawing in new talent as it creates an entirely new Smart industry.

 ● Quality of Life